telerik/xaml-docs/controls/radcardview/localization.md

 CardViewFilterMatchCase | Match case
 CardViewFilterOr | Or
-CardViewFilterSelectAll | Select All CardViewFilterShowRowsWithValueThat | Show rows with value that CardViewFilterStartsWith | Starts with CardViewGroupPanelText | Drag a field and drop it here to group by that field CardViewGroupPanelTopText | Group Header
+CardViewFilterSelectAll | Select All CardViewFilterShowRowsWithValueThat | Show fields with value that CardViewFilterStartsWith | Starts with CardViewGroupPanelText | Drag a field and drop it here to group by that field CardViewGroupPanelTopText | Group Header